If you’ve ever wondered how to use gel stain, this post will bring you up to speed.

 I hope you had a great 4th of July, Friends!
-Today’s project uses Voodoo Gel Stains to create a wood grain look.
+Today’s project uses Voodoo Gel Stain to create a wood grain look.
 These are water-based stains by Dixie Belle Paint Company, and they are super versatile.
 You can use them as paint, stain, or even glaze.

 I purchased this coffee table off Facebook Marketplace for $12.
 Between the turned legs and the planked top, it was already a great farmhouse piece.